Start of 2nd Quarter . . .

 Everything went smoothly except for some comical mishaps at the inner-city commencement, the only one that was held outdoors.

 The assistant principal read off the names at the breakneck pace of 25 names per minute, and there were two lines of graduates coming up to get their diplomas, so all we could do was point our cameras in the general direction of the mob and hope that every graduate got on camera, however briefly.

-Also, the commencement speaker started his speech facing the parents, with the graduates behind him; but as soon as we got a close-up of him, he turned around to face the graduates.
+Probably the worst part of the ceremony was when the class president came up to give his little speech.
+Also, the commencement speaker started his address facing the parents, with the graduates behind him; but as soon as we got a close-up of him, he turned around to face the graduates.
 Then he turned back again.
 And forth again.
 He called it a "swinging speech."
 Our viewers saw mostly the back of his head.